101companies/101worker/README.md

 The default list is "101worker/configs/production.config".

 Alternative module lists may be good for testing 101worker.

+However, testing is also reasonably supported by the make target "%.run".

 A list <x> can be selected as follows: